Corporate History

 First Hope Bank takes great pride in its history of technological and innovative customer service.
 It labors mightily to understand each individual’s needs and how its resources can be tailored to turn each one’s hopes into reality.
 Through a sense of history and service to others, four generations of Beatty’s have led the bank.

-Lewis R. Beatty and Daniel G. Beatty, great grandsons of Lewis C. Beatty, Sr., are actively involved in the bank.
+Lewis R. Beatty, great grandson of Lewis C. Beatty, Sr., is actively involved in the bank.
 After obtaining an MBA from the Babcock School of Business at Wake Forest, Lewis joined the bank in September 1999.
-He serves as the Bank’s Chief Strategy and Marketing Officer and Cashier.
-After graduating from the Military Academy at West Point and completing six years of service with the United States Army, Daniel joined his brother and father in June 2007.
-He serves as the Bank’s Senior Executive Vice President.
+He served as the Bank’s Chief Strategy and Marketing Officer and Cashier until 2023.
+He continues to serve the bank as a member of the Board of Directors.

 Independently owned and operated, First Hope Bank was here yesterday, is here today and is here to stay.
 We have grown and flourished under the leadership of four family generations, continuing to thrive through technological advancements and services in order to stay ahead of the evolving financial industry.
 We offer a comprehensive suite of financial management tools for everyone including both consumer and commercial services as well as a well-rounded Wealth Management division.
 We are proud of our history and community commitment, and are focused on expanding the history of the bank for the next hundred years.